SarBen811/sarabenist-MADA-project/data/readme.md

 Raw data can be found in the `raw_data` folder.
 The folder contains originally downloaded data from the source under `202206-repository-tb.xlsx` and information about the TB dataset in the `202206-metadta-tb.pdf`

-Running the code from `processingfule.qmd` will automaticaly produce the cleaned data from in the `processed_data` folder under `processeddata.rda`.
+Running the code from `processingfule.qmd` will automatically produce the cleaned data from in the `processed_data` folder under `processeddata.rda`.

-More information to be added as analysis continues.
+The processed data is used in the `exploratory_analysis.qmd` and `statistical_analysis.qmd` files.